LAW 386

 Constitutional & Public Law, Technology & the Law

 This course addresses some of the most pressing and interesting constitutional questions raised by new technologies.
-Issues to be considered include the tension between anonymous speech and allegedly defamatory speech, digital privacy in light of a technology environment in which mobile devices and cloud storage are playing an increasingly dominant role, and the right against compelled self-incrimination in the context of government attempts to force suspects to provide the government with access to electronic devices.
-The course will also consider artificial intelligence (AI) in relation to 1) the due process questions arising from the use of AI in criminal justice, 2) the challenge of identifying and eliminating AI bias, and 3) the question of copyright for works “authored” using artificial intelligence.
+Issues to be considered include the tension between anonymous speech and allegedly defamatory speech in relation to unmasking, digital privacy, and the right against compelled self-incrimination in the context of government attempts to force suspects to provide the government with passcodes to electronic devices.
+The course will also consider artificial intelligence (AI) in relation to 1) the due process questions arising from the use of AI in criminal justice, 2) the challenge of identifying and eliminating AI bias, and 3) copyright for works “authored” using AI, and inventorship for inventions made using AI.

 See Full Course Details